What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 • Omnichannel presence: Modern buyers fluidly switch between channels – researching on a laptop, then continuing on a phone, maybe visiting a physical event or demo center, then back to an online portal.
 They expect consistency and continuity across channels.
 It’s not just about being digital; it’s about being everywhere your buyer might want to engage.

-📊 In 2025, 84% of B2B buyers say it’s important for suppliers to operate across multiple channels (online and offline) (4), and a vast majority (94%) believe an omnichannel sales model is as or more effective than traditional methods (4)
+84% of B2B buyers say it’s important for suppliers to be active across multiple channels (4) — and 94% believe an omnichannel sales model is as effective or more effective than traditional methods.
+One channel isn’t enough.
+Buyers hop between LinkedIn, email, review sites, and direct conversations — often within the same week.
+What they expect is consistency and continuity across all of them.

 What does this look like in practice?
 A buyer might discover your product via LinkedIn, then read reviews on a third-party site, then chat with your sales executive on your website, and later receive an email with relevant case studies – and all these touchpoints should feel cohesive.